puffyCid/artemis-api/artemis-docs/docs/Artifacts/Windows Artfacts/eventlogs.md

 information about EventLog providers.
 Artemis will perform the following high level actions to attempt to extract EventLog template strings:

-1. Read and parse the SOFTWARE Registry file to identify EventLog providers.
+1. Read and parse the SOFTWARE and SYSTEM Registry files to identify EventLog providers.
 The provider information includes information about the PE file that provides the EventLog template strings
 2. Read and parse all PE files associated with EventLog providers
 3. Extract and parse MUI, MESSAGETABLE, and WEVT_TEMPLATE resources from the PE files
 4. Attempt to use: MESSAGETABLE, WEVT_TEMPLATE, and the EventLog data above to assemble the full EventLog message

-If parsing is successful artemis will return the EventLog message below 🥳 :
+If parsing is successful artemis should return a more detailed EventLog message if you use the `include_templates` option 🥳 :

 ```
 Credential Manager credentials were read.